wp-plugins/amoforms/readme.txt

 == Installation ==

 This section describes how to install the plugin and get it working.

-*Upload amoForm folder to the /wp-content/plugins/ directory.
+* Upload amoForm folder to the /wp-content/plugins/ directory.
-*Activate the contact form plugin in the 'Plugins' menu in WordPress.
+* Activate the contact form plugin in the 'Plugins' menu in WordPress.
-*Contact form tab will appear on the bottom left of the WordPress dashboard.
+* Contact form tab will appear on the bottom left of the WordPress dashboard.
-*Just click on the contact form tab and your online contact form builder will appear.
+* Just click on the contact form tab and your online contact form builder will appear.
-*Now simple create your contact form and save it.
+* Now simple create your contact form and save it.
-*Copy the shortcode.
-It is used like so: [amoforms id="1"] *Paste it in any page to display the created form.
+* Copy the shortcode.
+It is used like so: [amoforms id="1"]
+* Paste it in any page to display the created form.

+== Frequently Asked Questions ==

+= Which PHP version is supported? =
+PHP 5.4 and later

 == Changelog ==

+= 1.0.1 =
+*12th August, 2015*

+* Readme update.

 = 1.0.0 =
-*Release Date - 11th August, 2015*
+*Release Date - 12th August, 2015*

 * First version released.